JoeHO888/JoeHo888.github.io/_posts/2019-12-17-20-Hours-To-Pass-Azure-Az-900.md

 ---

 ## Background
-Microsoft's Azure is one of the major cloud computing service, it is the second largest Public Cloud Service with about [19% of market share](https://www.statista.com/chart/18819/worldwide-market-share-of-leading-cloud-infrastructure-service-providers/ "Market Share").Considering the growth in public cloud service, learning Azure definitely brings you more career opportunities and growth, you may earn [15% higher salary](https://www.microsoft.com/en-us/learning/certification-benefits.aspx "Salary") as reported by Microsoft if you are certificated.
+Microsoft's Azure is one of the major cloud computing service, it is the second largest Public Cloud Service with about [19% of market share](https://www.statista.com/chart/18819/worldwide-market-share-of-leading-cloud-infrastructure-service-providers/ "Market Share").
+Considering the growth in public cloud service, learning Azure definitely brings you more career opportunities and growth, you may earn [15% higher salary](https://www.microsoft.com/en-us/learning/certification-benefits.aspx "Salary") as reported by Microsoft if you are certificated.
 Microsoft offers lots of Azure related certifications for different kind of roles, e.g. Developers, IT Administrators and Data Scientists.

 One of the certifications is Microsoft Certified Azure Fundamentals, you can be certificated once you pass the exam, AZ-900, which aims to examine your knowledge on cloud computing service and Azure fundamental.
-This certificate is optional if you would like pursue advance level of certificate, e.g. associate level and expert level.
+This certificate is optional if you would like to pursue advance level of certificate, e.g. associate level and expert level.
 However, it will let you to gain more insights on Azure, especially if you are a beginner on Azure or Cloud Computing.

 ## Exam AZ-900 Detail
 It is [60 minutes long](https://techcommunity.microsoft.com/t5/ITOps-Talk-Blog/Exam-review-AZ-900-Microsoft-Azure-Fundamentals/ba-p/565041 "Detail").